The Palais Longchamp in Marseille, with its ornate fountain and columns framed by greenery against a blue sky.

 Marseille Cathedral (Cathédrale de la Major)

-If you walk a few minutes downhill, you’ll reach Les Terrasses du Port – a shopping mall with an outdoor deck overlooking the harbour, which is great for a quick coffee break.
+It sits just across from MuCEM, so it’s easy to combine the two.
+If you walk a few minutes further downhill, you’ll reach Les Terrasses du Port – a shopping mall with an outdoor deck overlooking the harbour, which is a decent coffee stop.

 Why go?
 Architectural marvel, historical landmark, photography.